Snapr/html-projects/js-native.md

 ### Errors

-The API may return an error when attempting an upload.
+The API may return an error while attempting an upload.

 * 500 response code - Something has gone wrong, it may be temporary, or a bigger problem.
-Pause the queue and display a generic alert.
-"Upload Error: Server Error".
+Pause the queue and display a generic alert:

+ "Upload Error: Server Error"

  The user can then choose to un-pause the queue and try again, or cancel their upload if it continues to fail.

 * An error response with type `authentication.authentication_required`, i.e:

  `{
     "success": false,
     "date": TIMESTAMP,
     "error": {